lijyze/obsidian-state-switcher/README.md

 You may need to reset hotkey to call this plugin if you have set ever.

 1. Key-array structure supported
-2. Add return selection to sub menu
+2. Add return option to sub menu

 ## Donating